 Research

-My main research interest is free will and moral responsibility, and more generally, the relationship between the metaphysics of agency and normativity.
-My current work aims to address the metaphysical-existential questions raised by a broadly naturalistic picture of human agency.
+My main research interest is agency and responsibility.
+My current work aims to address what you might call "existential-metaphysical" questions raised by a broadly naturalistic picture of human agency: how can we make sense of the significance of human agency within the bounds of what we know about the natural world, and our place in it?
 In metaphysics and action theory, my research has focused on two themes: reductionism about agency and the metaphysics of abilities, especially how abilities relate to dispositions, causation, and counterfactuals.
-In ethics and moral psychology, my research focuses on the ethics of praise and blame, whether the aptness of certain moral emotions requires free will, and how emotions can help or hinder our agency.
-My research also often intersects with (or directly addresses) issues in the philosophy of mind, philosophy of religion, and social and political philosophy.
+I am especially concerned with these issues as they pertain to the free will debate.
+My research in ethics and moral psychology focuses on the ethics of praise and blame, whether the aptness of certain moral emotions requires free will, and how emotions can help or hinder our agency.
+My work often draws on (or directly addresses) issues in the philosophy of mind, philosophy of religion, and social and political philosophy.
 Please see below for more information about my publications (powered by PhilPeople.org).